Israelis vote again, as political crisis grinds on

 Netanyahu, currently opposition leader, paints himself as the consummate statesman and only leader capable of steering the country through its myriad challenges.
 Polls say the race is too close to predict.

 Netanyahu was ousted last year after 12 years in power by the diverse coalition forged by Lapid, Netanyahu’s main challenger.
+Lapid and Ben-Gvir voted early Tuesday, and Netanyahu was expected to cast his ballot soon afterward.

 The coalition, made up of nationalists who oppose Palestinian statehood, dovish parties that seek a peace agreement, as well as for the first time in the country’s history, a small Arab Islamist party, united over their distaste for Netanyahu but collapsed this spring because of infighting.